forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 local Fireded = false

+local Fireded = false

+local function processDescendant(descendant, eventName)
+    -- Check if the descendant is a player if descendant:IsA("Player") then
+        local backpack = descendant:FindFirstChild("Backpack")
+        if backpack then
+            -- Check for the specified item and fire the event local item = backpack:FindFirstChild(eventName)
+            if item and item:FindFirstChild("LocalScript") and item.LocalScript:FindFirstChild("RemoteEvent") then if not Fireded then
+                    item.LocalScript.RemoteEvent:FireServer()
+                    Fireded = true
+                    print("Fired server event for " .. eventName .. " for player: " .. descendant.Name)
+                end
+            end
+        end
+    end
+end

+local function getAllDescendants(eventName)
+    local players = game:GetService("Players")
+    local descendants = players:GetDescendants()

+    for _, descendant in ipairs(descendants) do
+        processDescendant(descendant, eventName)
+    end

+    -- Wait a short time before resetting Fireded task.wait()
+    Fireded = false
+end

 local function onKeyPress(input, gameProcessed)
     if gameProcessed then
         return -- Ignore input if it's already processed by the game (e.g., typing in chat)